-NYRA’s Berkley Chapter carried out our most successful push to lower the voting age in California.
+NYRA’s Berkeley Chapter carried out our most successful push to lower the voting age in California.

 Letter Writing Campaign.
 The chapter began in 2005 with a letter writing campaign to convince California Senate Majority Leader Don Perata, and former co-sponsor of Sen. John Vasconcellos’ bill to lower the voting age, to reintroduce a bill to lower the voting age this term.
 The campaign generated over 850 letters of support and raised widespread public awareness of the issue.
 Ultimately Sen. Perata declined to reintroduce the bill, but the chapter continued on to work with California Representative Loni Hancock.

 San Francisco.
 The chapter carried the fight to San Francisco, and met with many members of the Board of Supervisors.
-After passing the San Francisco youth commission, it was put on the agenda for the Board of Supervisor’s meeting on July 12, 2006.
+After passing the San Francisco youth commission, it was put on the agenda for the Board of Supervisor’s meeting on July 12, 2005.
 Berkeley members, having seen this through from the beginning, were pleased to see the measure pass in San Francisco with a vote of 8 to 2.
-On that same day, July 12 2006, NYRA Berkeley attended a committee hearing and testified in favor of ACA 17, a bill in the California Senate to allow 17-year-olds to vote in primaries if they would turn 18 in time for the general election.
+The resolution called upon the California legislature to allow cities and counties in the state to lower their local voting ages to 16.
+On that same day, July 12 2005, NYRA Berkeley attended a committee hearing and testified in favor of ACA 17, a bill in the California Senate to allow 17-year-olds to vote in primaries if they would turn 18 in time for the general election.
 Similar legislation has already passed in several other states.
 The bill passed committee with a vote of 4 to 2.

 The Berkeley voting age campaign has achieved tremendous success.
 Resilient and hardworking, the chapter worked on more levels, spoke with more politicians, generated more press coverage, and saw more successful passage of bills than any chapter in NYRA history.
 They met with officials and staff from the Berkeley city council, San Francisco board of supervisors, California State Senate, California State House, US Senate, US House, and the California Governor’s office.
 Berkeley’s tiresome campaign is a model for chapters everywhere.